simonoxen/plastimatch/doc/sphinx/packaging.rst

 #.
 Build package
 #.
 Test package for missing dlls by making sure plastimatch runs

+Windows binaries should not include the 3D Slicer plugins.
+Those will be handled by the Slicer extension system.

 Building a plastimatch deb package using cpack
 ----------------------------------------------
 This “How to” describes the way for build and sign a deb package of plastimatch using the cpack tool.
 The deb files that are on the website are builded